11 Amazing Benefits of Turmeric That May Just Change Your Beauty Routine

 Treat skin conditions

-Again, thanks to its anti-inflammatory and antibacterial benefits, turmeric can work wonders on condition-riddled skin.
+Again, thanks to its anti-inflammatory and antibacterial benefits, turmeric benefits for skin can work wonders on conditions like psoriasis and eczema.

 “It can also help reduce redness from blemishes and calm skin conditions like eczema and rosacea,” notes Punnapuzha.

 A quick and easy preparation she suggests for alleviating these painful conditions is to mix equal parts turmeric and honey and apply it to inflamed or irritated skin to heal, calm, and cool skin.

 (Related: 24 Things Your Skin Reveals About Your Health24 Things Your Skin Reveals About Your Health)